 The Legislature should raise the net metering caps to remove impediments to solar development during the pendency of the legislative review and administrative implementation of long-term sustainable solar policies.
 In support of its position these TF members cite the following:

+Critical market segments such as community shared solar, low income housing, landfill and brownfield development and much of the municipal solar market are all dependent on net metering as a means of allocating credits to off-site load.
+Without such a bill crediting mechanism, these market segments will not be viable.

+The lack of net metering will significantly change the composition of the Massachusetts solar market and limit market diversity.

+Achievement of the Commonwealth's solar goals will be significantly delayed. the consultant analysis presumes that exempt (under 25 kW) market and small rooftop behind-the-meter solar installations can increase fourfold to make up for larger net metering projects that rely on net metering while the federal investment tax credit for residential is scheduled to go to zero, which stretches credulity.

+The Commonwealth's solar goals will be achieved at higher cost as market development shifts away from lower cost installations to smaller rooftop systems.

+The window of opportunity for Massachusetts to leverage the 30% federal itc is closing quickly, and if prompt action is not taken to lift the cap, this financial support for solar in Massachusetts would be lost.

 Position # 2

+Task Force members believe that caps do not need to be adjusted until the overall policy structure is updated and implemented.

 Net Metering Caps Over the Long-Term

+Position # 1

 Caps on net metering can be eliminated over the long-term if certain other actions and measures are taken.
 Specifically, the Task Force members believe that caps on net metering are no longer necessary where: 1) All customers, including solar generators, are paying their fair share for grid services; and 2) All customers are receiving the fair value for the services and products they supply to the grid and Commonwealth at large.

-To make this determination, a comp and transparent to ratepayers the Commonwealth should be completed.
-Should either a significant net cost or benefit to ratepayers be found, appropriate rate design or financial mechanisms should be implemented.Geographic Distribution
+To make this determination, a comprehensive and transparent study to identify the benefits and costs of solar to ratepayers, the distribution system, and the Commonwealth as a whole should be completed.
+Should either a significant net cost or benefit to ratepayers be found, appropriate rate design or financial mechanisms should be implemented.

+Position # 2

+If the net metering construct is to remain in place, Task Force members recommend that net metering caps can only be lifted until a process is in place, overseen by the DPU, that ensures that non-participants ratepayers cost impact is reasonable and justified.

+Geographic Distribution

 The Task Force Members agree that there should be an equal opportunity for solar development across the state.